 What Is THC?

 THC is the primary cannabinoid in medical marijuana.
-This chemical works by attaching to certain receptors in the brain and increases dopamine production, resulting in pain relief and muscle relaxation.
-These effects can help with symptoms of nausea, vomiting, reduce anxiety, relieve multiple sclerosis spasms or cramps or simply give you a case of the munchies.
+This chemical works by attaching to certain receptors in the brain and increases dopamine production, resulting in possible pain relief and muscle relaxation.
+These effects may potentially help with symptoms of nausea, vomiting, reduce anxiety, relieve multiple sclerosis spasms or cramps or simply give you a case of the munchies.

-Other medical effects of THC on humans include:
+Other possible medical effects of THC on humans include:

 - Increased appetite leading to weight gain